 If you can't find banana leaves and jackfruit leaves, then you can steam them in idli moulds, idli plates.
 But nothing beats the smell and taste, banana leaves and jackfruit leaves impart to these idlis.

-Whenever we got bored of idlis or mom has some extra idli batter remaining, she usually grinds up some horse gram and adds it to the idli batter to make these horse gram idlis.
+Whenever we got bored of idlis or mom had some extra idli batter remaining, she usually ground up some horse gram and added it to the idli batter to make these horse gram idlis.
 Added variety to our breakfasts.

 Horse gram idlis are a nice way to include horse gram in your diet.
-Through this breakfast you get to reap all it’s health benefits.
+Through this breakfast you get to reap all of horse gram's health benefits.

 Total Prep Time: 60 minutes